-A while back I worked with the head of a European bank who endeavored to shift his organization to be more commercial and customer-centric.
-His bank had been languishing in the middle of the pack for a number of years and his belief was that by fundamentally shifting the ways in which his organization engaged with customer relationships, the firm would realize better results.
-He had a customer-centric vision for what he wanted his organization to look like and a logical plan for getting there, but he wasn’t clear on how to fully engage the breadth of the organization to put his plan into action.
+A while back I worked with the head of a European bank who endeavored to shift his organisation to be more commercial and customer-centric.
+His bank had been languishing in the middle of the pack for a number of years and his belief was that by fundamentally shifting the ways in which his organisation engaged with customer relationships, the firm would realise better results.
+He had a customer-centric vision for what he wanted his organisation to look like and a logical plan for getting there, but he wasn’t clear on how to fully engage the breadth of the organisation to put his plan into action.
 He knew that his vision wasn’t enough.
 True change requires connecting the rational plan to individuals’ emotional engagement.

 1. Customer-centric leaders provide direction and purpose

 The first driver focuses on setting the right direction and sculpting the organisation’s customer centric vision.
 Sitting behind this vision must be a strategy that delivers differentiated levels of customer insights.
 Not a strategy for strategy’s sake, but a strategy for the customer’s sake.
 The strategy must be robust, take into account myriad organisational changes, and be based in reality.
 The “reality test” is critical as many leaders assume that their plans are appropriate for their customers and global markets without diving into real data.

 TIPS TO SET DIRECTION